antarctica/nerc-arctic-office-projects-api/README.md

 * Click the 'csv' button at the top to get the list.

+### Importing projects/grants

+Copy the latest json file here arctic_office_projects_api/bulk_importer/ and add the new projects.

+Alter line 35 `json_filename = '/usr/src/app/arctic_office_projects_api/bulk_importer/json/projects-2022-04-19.json'` so it points to the new *.json file.

+Log into the Heroku dashboard & go to the project.
+Click the 'More' button and click 'Open console'.
+Run this command: `python arctic_office_projects_api/bulk_importer/import_grants.py

 ### Documentation

 Usage and reference documentation for this API is hosted within the